Ronald Reagan Washington National Airport

-The airport served 23.5 million passengers in 2018.
-In 2019, DCA served 23,945,527 passengers, an increase of 1.8% over 2018 and a new passenger record for the airport.
+One of the 25 busiest airports in the U.S., the busiest airport in the Washington metropolitan area, and the second busiest in the Washington–Baltimore combined statistical area, the airport served 26.29 million passengers in 2024, an increase of 3.3% over a record set in 2023.
+The airport's main runway is the busiest in the nation.

+In 2025, the airport faced controversy over safety concerns following a spate of incidents.

 History

 20th century

 The first airport in the area was Arlington's Hoover Field, which opened in 1926.
-Near the present site of The Pentagon, its single runway was crossed by a street; guards had to stop automobile traffic during takeoffs and landings.
+Near the present site of the Pentagon, its single runway was crossed by a street; guards had to stop automobile traffic during takeoffs and landings.
 The following year, in 1927, Washington Airport, another privately operated field, began service next door.
 In 1930, the Great Depression led the two terminals to merge to form Washington-Hoover Airport.
 Bordered on the east by U.S. Route 1, with its accompanying high-tension electrical wires, and obstructed by a high smokestack on one approach and a dump nearby, the field was inadequate.

 The need for a better airport was acknowledged in 37 studies conducted between 1926 and 1938, but a statute prohibited federal development of airports.
 When Congress lifted the prohibition in 1938, President Franklin D. Roosevelt made a recess appropriation of $15 million to build National Airport by reallocating funds from other purposes.
 Construction of Washington National Airport began in 1940–1941 by a company led by John McShain.
 Congress challenged the legality of FDR's recess appropriation, but construction of the new airport continued.

-The airport is located southwest of Washington, D.C. in the Crystal City section of Arlington County, Virginia.
+The airport is located southwest of Washington, D.C., in the Crystal City section of Arlington County, Virginia, adjacent to National Landing.
 The western part of the airport was once within a large Virginia plantation, a remnant of which is now inside a historic site near the airport's Metrorail station.
 The eastern part of the airport was built in the District of Columbia on and near mudflats in the tidal Potomac River near Gravelly Point, about 4 smi from the United States Capitol, using landfill dredged from the Potomac River.